chriswessels/meteor-back-behaviour/README.md

 ### How?

-This package allows you to define back button behaviour on your Blaze templates and (optionally) your `iron-router` controllers.
+This package allows you to define back button behaviour on your Iron Router controllers, Flow Router routes or Blaze templates.
 When someone clicks your in-app back button, this package will traverse the current template tree (bottom-up) to determine what it should do to send your user back.
-If it doesn't find back behaviour in the current template tree and you are using `iron-router`, it will check your route controller for back behaviour too.
+If it doesn't find back behaviour in the current template tree and you are using Iron Router or Flow Router, it will check your route for back behaviour too.

 The versatility of this functionality becomes especially powerful with highly nested routes or templates because you can defer back behaviour to the higher order template or route context.